arnaupc-uoc/Python-docker-test/README.md

 # Middleware

 Middlewares are created in Flask by creating a decorator; a function can have multiple middlewares, and the order matters a lot.
+A decorator is a function that takes in another function as a parameter and then returns a function.